dansimpson/amqp-js/README.markdown

 * Documentation

 ##Firewall Note
-This will not work for computers behind a firewall blocking outoing traffic on port 843.
+This will not work for computers behind a firewall blocking outgoing traffic on port 843.
 See below for details.

+If a firewall is blocking your access and you do not have permissions to modify it, you can still run the examples.
+Start up a local AMQP server (by default it listens on port 5672) and modify the examples to connect to your host. e.g. modify MQ.configure to use 'host: "localhost"'

 ##Javascript UPDATED API 9/26/09
 I rewrote the API with the requirement that the